Damola18/Damola18/README.md

 I write HTML, CSS & JavaScript.
 Also proficient with the use of Git.

-Currently, i am building a Geo-Search Web Application, i am humble but anticipate the bang💥r
+I am currently building a Geo-Search Web Application.
 I love the social space , let's tweet each other : @adedamola_code